JamesMcMinn/Thesis-Revisions/readme.md

 This document outlines a plan for revisions and corrections that are needed in order to bring my PhD thesis, titled Real-Time Event Detection using Twitter, to a state acceptable for final submissions to the University of Glasgow library.

 ## General
-- [ ] Convert Tables to/Add graphs where appropriate
 - [X] [List of algorithms](https://github.com/JamesMcMinn/Thesis-Revisions/commit/28d74ba136a2db3593fa7a318ee905c430cd94b4)
 - [X] [Fix algorithm and table captions](https://github.com/JamesMcMinn/Thesis-Revisions/commit/93a63b029b4d1ce79a8046f82fec51dc13bfc142)